Nonperturbative correlation functions from homotopy algebras: New formula for correlation functions

 \section{New formula for correlation functions}

 We have presented evidence that our formula for correlation functions based on quantum $A_\infty$ algebras contains nonperturbative information.
 Our formula, however, requires us to choose a free part of the action.
 This is not satisfactory for a nonperturbative definition of correlation functions.
 This also raises the question of whether our formula is background independent.
 Namely, the question is whether our formula gives the same answer when there are multiple solutions to the equations of motion and we choose different free parts.
 In this section we give an answer to this question.
 We first consider perturbation theory around a nontrivial solution in subsection~\ref{nontrivial-vacuum-section}.
-We then transform the formula to a new form which does not involve the division of the free part and the interaction part in~subsection~\ref{transforming-section}.
-The new form of the formula requires a choice of a solution to the equations of motion which does not have to be real.
+We then transform the formula to a new form which does not involve the division of the action into the free part and the interaction part in~subsection~\ref{transforming-section}.
+The new form of the formula requires us to choose a solution to the equations of motion which does not have to be real.
 We state our claim in subsection~\ref{interpretation-section} that the formula gives correlation functions on the Lefschetz thimble associated with the solution we chose.
+In this section, we consider the Lorentzian case, but it is straightforward to modify the discussion to the Euclidean case.